How does the stress hormone affect you? Can bioidentical replacement hormone therapy help?

 Happy hour at our favorite restaurant is always a welcome break after a stressful day at work.
 People think that drinking makes them feel relaxed and relieves stress.
 But that is not really the case.
 Studies have shown that heavy drinkers have elevated cortisol levels.

-According to the American College of Lifestyle Medicine, you should spend at least 30 minutes a day for low- to moderate-intensity exercise.
+According to the American College of Lifestyle Medicine, you should spend at least 30 minutes daily on low- to moderate-intensity exercise.
 However, do note that overdoing exercise can have the opposite effect.
 Doing high-intensity workouts for long periods of time may cause you stress and increase your cortisol levels.

 Fortunately, Miami has a lot of walkable and pedestrian-friendly streets.
 What about brisk walking or jogging for at least 30 minutes a day?
 Brisk walking around your neighborhood can help you better manage stress and boost blood flow, which can improve your heart health and lungs.

 Have you consulted with a hormone doctor about your low cortisol levels?
 Low cortisol levels can be managed by professionals who will help you balance your cortisol levels.